 I’m now seasoned (and hardened) at ranking sites and doing it well, but along the way I’ve tried almost every strategy out there.

 I could have saved myself a lot of pain along the way if I had just remembered those words.

-These days I’m very strict on how I look at the on page aspects of a website, for clients sites before I even consider linking.
-Too many times I’ve achieved big changes in a short period of time with simple, but highly effective on page adjustments.
-I’ve also had moments where I haven’t achieved what I wanted to if I did not spend time on the on page element of SEO (usually on my own hobby sites!).
+These days I’m very strict on how I look at the on page aspects of a website, for clients’ sites before I even consider linking.
+Many times I’ve achieved big changes in a short period of time with simple, but highly effective on page adjustments.
+I’ve also had moments where I only achieved results by spending time on the on page element of SEO (usually on my own hobby sites!).

 The following is a recent case study (client) who came to me recently and asked to help with generating more traffic and rankings in Google.com.au.